Call Us Today On: 0330 808 1074

 Price is a significant deciding factor for many buyers, and as uPVC offers a high-quality finish, it’s not difficult to see why uPVC stable doors are so popular.

-Both uPVC and composite stable doors are available in a range of different colours and finishes.
+Both uPVC and stable composite doors are available in various colours and finishes.

 The number of colours you can choose from will vary depending on the supplier you want, but you may be able to select a finish that resembles wood grain for a more traditional aesthetic.

 Some homeowners even choose to use a different colour on the inside and outside of the door.
-For example, they may select white for the interior to blend in with their kitchen while using a bolder colour on the exterior side.
+For example, they may select white for the interior to blend in with their kitchen while using a bolder colour on the exterior.

 The difference between uPVC stable doors and composite is that colouring is bonded to the surface of uPVC.

 In contrast, composite doors are made from coloured materials, which can make them more durable.

-There are several glazing options available with stable doors, and many homeowners choose to include sections of glass in the design.
+Several glazing options are available with stable doors, and many homeowners choose to include glass sections in the design.

-They may opt for a half-glazed door using plain, patterned, frosted, or leaded glass or a part-glazed door here, a shaped section of glass is used, such as a circle or square.
+They may opt for a half-glazed door using plain, patterned, frosted, or lead glass or a part-glazed door where a shaped section of glass is used, such as a circle or square.

 uPVC stable doors can include a range of secure and robust locking mechanisms that improve the security of your home.

 The most popular choice is the multi-point locks.
 That means that the top and bottom sections of the door can lock independently and be locked together.

 Also, uPVC doors include a core of galvanised metal to provide reinforcement and an extra security level.

 This can also prevent the uPVC frames from warping over time.
-This is when some people can encounter issues with doors sticking or getting stuck in the frame.
+Some people can encounter issues with doors sticking or getting stuck in the frame.

 Finally, if a section of the door is glazed, you can also include high-security glass within the door design, such as toughened or laminated glass.